-Alas, Poor Villain: Invoked by Max in the third game toward Serrano.
+Alas, Poor Villain: Invoked by Max in 3 toward Serrano.
 Even after putting Max through hoards of gang members and killing an innocent woman, Max is willing to put it past them and let Serrano live (and let him have his revenge) cause he has "paid enough."
-Just to clarify, in this case, having paid enough means having his organs harvested while still kept alive to assure a fresh product.
-Compared to Max's usual punishment of a bullet between the eyes, Serrano suffered far worse than Vladimir Lem or Nicole Horne did
+Just to clarify, in this case, that means having his organs harvested while still being kept alive to assure a fresh product.
+Compared to Max's usual punishment of a bullet in the head, he suffered far worse than Vladimir Lem or Nicole Horne did.

 The Alcoholic: In the second game Bravura is a recovered alcoholic.
 He believes Max has a drinking problemnote he doesn't, but he does have an addiction to painkillers, given how many of them are in his apartment; in the third game, he sometimes refers to "one vice at a time" while picking them up.

 Max has descended into alcoholism as of the third game, and about midway through begins the struggle to quit.